sseraj/exawind-benchmarks/exawind/NREL_Phase_VI_Turbine/README.md

 - Rev. 5 and 6: 0.0625° per iteration
 - Rev. 7 and 8: 0.03125° per iteration

-This approach was particularly important for the wind speed of 15 m/s to acheive the time-step size conevergence, which exhibits highly separated flow, with the sectional angle of attack distribution ranging between 15° and 35°.
+This approach was particularly important for the wind speed of 15 m/s to achieve the time-step size conevergence, which exhibits highly separated flow, with the sectional angle of attack distribution ranging between 15° and 35°.

 The figure below compares the rotor performance (thrust and torque) against experimental data and available other numerical results [2].
 The experimental error is indicated by the black uncertainty bar at the top of each `Experiment` column.
 For the Nalu-Wind results, the rotor performance was averaged over the last one revolution.